Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

     - MacOS Chrome
     - MacOS Safari
     - iOS Safari - Not supported yet but will soon be supported in iOS 16.4+
-- Make sure you allow notifications for your site in the brower settings.
-Different browsers have this setting in different places.
+- Make sure you allow notifications for your site in the brower settings and in the system settins.
+Different OSs/browsers have this setting in different places.
-- For MacOS, make sure to allow for Safari and Chrome from the System Settings menu.
 - Id edge you may see this "notifications blocked" pop up.
 Just click on allow:
 ![](./assets/edgeAllow.png)
 - Make sure you dont block your website in the browser's tracking settings.